emerald-dao/beginner-dapp-course/chapter2.0/day2/README.md

 Now let's walk through the styling, or in other words, the CSS code.
 CSS is what gives our application code some spice and makes it look the way it does.

-> Quick note: `./styles/globals.css` is a CSS file that applies to EVERYTHING.
-If you write a style in there, it will effect everything it relates to.
-This is unlike a "module", like `./styles/Home.module.css`, which is applied using the `styles` keyword in your Components.

 Go to `./styles/Home.module.css` and let's break up the code just like we did before:

 ```css